galaxyproject/galaxy-hub/src/blog/2020-02-gvl5-beta/index.md

 ## Intro
 Today, we proudly announce the all-new Genomics Virtual Lab (GVL) v5.0 (beta), offering the latest version of Galaxy (20.01), and built on a robust, cloud-native platform.
 Since 2012, the GVL has made dedicated, production-grade installations of Galaxy available on cloud providers, all via a web browser.
 The GVL has been used extensively for training workshops, large-scale research studies, and other customized instances when public and shared servers were not suitable.

 The 5.0 release marks a new era in the evolution and capabilities of the GVL.
 GVL v5.0 is a ground-up rewrite of the platform based on containerization technologies, primarily [Kubernetes](https://kubernetes.io/), providing a great boost in reliability, portability, and reproducibility.
-The GVL also makes a philosophical departure from its previous incarnations, working towards a cleaner separation between the roles of the administrator of the GVL and its end-users (see section “Looking Ahead”).
+The GVL also makes a philosophical departure from its previous incarnations, working towards a cleaner separation between the roles of the administrator of the GVL and its end-users, or researchers (see section “Looking Ahead”).
 Together, the new platform enables a more robust deployment process, a more reliable Galaxy service, improved system security, and new user features.

 <div class="center"><a href="/src/blog/2020-02-gvl5-beta/gvl-login.png">
     <img src="/src/blog/2020-02-gvl5-beta/gvl-login.png"